nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 LAB 2D: Advanced Traffic Splitting and Content-Based Routing
 *************************************************************

-| For that use case, a new application named cafe will be deployed.
-| The application cafe is composed of 2 services: cofee and tea.
-| The custom resource **VirtualServer** will be used.
-| That first deployment is simple.
-We will complete it later on with more complex actions.
-| For now, the use case is:
-    - listens for hostname cafe.example.com
-    - TLS activated and uses a specified cert and key from K8S secret resource
-    - Simple Path Routing is done :
-        - request for /tea are sent to service tea
-        - request for /coffee are sent to service coffee
-|

-11. Let's modify the deployment with a more complex setup

-- Copy and Paste the manifest below into a new file named cafe-virtual-server-2.yaml and deploy it.
 - For that new deployment we use a lot more features available in the CRDs VirtualServer.
     - if path is */redirect* then the action is **redirect** to http://www.nginx.com.
     - if path is */proxy* then the action is **proxy** to add/rewrite/ignore some headers.
     - if path is */return_page* then the action is **return** to reply with a custom web page.
     - in each action, variables could be used like: $request_uri, $request_method, $request_body, $scheme, $host, $request_time, $request_length, $connection, $remote_addr, $remote_port, $ssl_cipher, $ssl_client_cert, etc
+|
+|
+|
+|

+- Step 1.
+Let's modify the deployment with a more complex setup

+- Copy and Paste the manifest below into a new file named cafe-virtual-server-2.yaml and deploy it.

 .. code-block:: bash